paramrajpura/HM_RAT/README.md

 this_params_file = path_to_data\output_TX\phy_MS\params.py (where X = the tetrode to be sorted)
 template_gui(this_params_file)

-    Option 2: Run, from a command line:
+    Option 2: Run, from a command line 9 (you need to be in the testphy environment):

 phy template-gui path_to_data\output_Tx\phy_MS\params.py
 (change the X to be the tetrode number of your choice)